devspace-sh/devspace/README.md

 ![DevSpace CLI Demo](docs/website/static/img/devspace-cli-demo-readme.gif)

 ## [Installation](https://devspace.covexo.com/docs/getting-started/installation.html)
-These commands will install the devspace CLI and add it to the PATH environment variable.
+These commands will install the DevSpace CLI and add it to the PATH environment variable.
 For more details, see: [Install Guide](https://devspace.covexo.com/docs/getting-started/installation.html)

 ### For Windows
 1. Open CMD with **admin rights**.